Providing vision care and education for people with albinism

 People with albinism are of equal intelligence to anyone else, and no scientific study has ever linked the condition to impaired brain function or mental processing in any way.
 The complex visual impairment caused by albinism is non-degenerative, and does not worsen over time.
 Glasses can improve vision to a small or great degree depending on the individual, but some loss of detailed vision will still remain for people with albinism.
 Vision can then be enhanced and optimised by low vision devices and adjustments to lighting or seating position.
 With the right support, a person with albinism can thrive in the vast majority of educational and professional settings.

-Our Vision Programme is a network of clinics, delivering low vision care and devices to people with albinism in 11 locations across 7 regions of Tanzania every 6 months.
+Our Vision Programme has delivered low vision care and education to people with albinism in 11 locations across 9 regions of Tanzania.

 Our programme focuses on students with albinism in their formative years.
 We break the cycle of poor educational performance, unemployment, and further segregation by delivering low vision education and visual aids in schools, ensuring children with albinism do not lose out on their educational aspirations.
 We also deepen teachers’ understanding of albinism, arming them with the knowledge required to improve student care and combat bullying.
 We have now published an albinism information booklet for teachers that contains practical advice to enable teachers to help children with albinism reach their potential in school.
 This gives students the chance they deserve to succeed in their studies and grow as capable, confident individuals ready to prosper as valued contributors to society.

 Initial two-day clinics are followed by six-monthly check-up visits from our Health Programmes Coordinator, who integrates any new students not yet screened and monitors the progress of those previously assisted.
 To measure improvements in students’ vision we record clinical data, study teacher feedback on the relevant child’s performance, and compare his or her examination results before and after our services.
 Monitoring continues for the rest of the child’s school career.